betterwithdata/dnikit/docs/index.rst

 - :ref:`detect inactive units in a model (e.g., due to dying ReLU) <inactive_units>`
 - :ref:`...and more <how_to_introspect>`.

-DNIKit algorithms (also known as **introspectors**) view data *through the eyes of a neural network*.
+DeepView algorithms (also known as **introspectors**) view data *through the eyes of a neural network*.
 They operate using intermediate responses of the networks to provide a unique glimpse of how the network perceives data throughout the different stages of computation.

 .. image:: img/responses.gif
    :scale: 50 %
-   :alt: Intermediate responses are extracted from models and used in DNIKit algorithms.
+   :alt: Intermediate responses are extracted from models and used in DeepView algorithms.
    :align: center
    :class: bot-margin